 It’s our fifth annual Carbon Copies show!
 The Blackstone Valley Art Association is sponsoring a delightfully fun art show all about fakes, forgeries, and parodies!

 Carbon Copies – Imitation is the Sincerest Form of Flattery

 This Carbon Copies show is for all BVAA members to participate in.
 The idea is to find a famous work of art and then duplicate it!
 You can duplicate it exactly or you can add your own fun twist to it.
 You can paint a version of a Roger Fenton photo.
 You can stage a photo which resembles a Vermeer painting.
 Maybe you paint Mona Lisa as a cat.

 The sky’s the limit!

-It doesn’t have to be a painting.
-You can imitate a famous photo.
-Play with a historical sculpture.
+The submitted artwork doesn’t have to be a painting.
+You can use digital art to poke fun at a famous photo.
+You can stage a model to resemble a historical sculpture.
+You can arrange a photo scene of Legos to mimic a Japanese woodblock.
 It’s up to you.

 BVAA Alternatives Uxbridge Community Gallery

 There is a TON of free parking immediately next to this building.
 It is fully and easily handicapped accessible.

 Each BVAA member may exhibit up to three artworks.